dantas/gocoindesktop/.github/README.md

 Since this is my first Go project, I'm using the minimum amount of third party libraries.
 I purposely avoided using many Fyne features like data binding and storage since I'm learning/practicing Go and I want to code more, not less.
 This app uses **Clean Architecture**.
 Domain is isolated from external API and filesystem. **Dependency injection** is used to provide the appropriate dependencies.
-**Presenter** is isolated from the rest of the application, so that one can build the app (using *testui* flag) and develop/test the UI without having to worry about the rest of the code.
+**Presenter** isolates the UI from the rest of the application.
+We can build the app in test ui mode (using *testui* flag) and develop/test the ui without having to worry about the rest of the code.
+Domain is tested in [domain_test.go](https://github.com/dantas/gocoindesktop/blob/master/domain/domain_test.go).
+These tests are integration tests that follow the [Big Bang Method](https://www.linkedin.com/advice/0/how-can-big-bang-integration-testing-save-time), but with external API and filesystem stubed out to make the tests predictable and independent of each other.